 They like to share their opinions in very flamboyant way, which means they use expressive body language, facial and hand gestures while sharing their opinions.
 If you encounter this type of situation in a meeting, try to remain cool and composed, let people express their opinions.
 After finishing the debate, people will come back to business.

 It is important therefore to be mindful of India’s culture, customs and history to be successful when visiting India.
-Cultural adaptation and flexibility should be the directing ideologies to do business in India.
-Variation in business styles, attitude towards growth of business relations and regularity, gift giving customs, significance of things and negotiation styles are the major cultural discrepancies that people face while doing business in India.
-This guide therefore will be an asset and it is worth considering it when you are dealing with Indian people and in particular business people.
+Cultural adaptation and flexibility should be the directing mindsets to do business in India.
+People face several cultural discrepancies such as attitude towards growth of business relations and regularity, gift giving customs, significance of things and negotiation styles.
+This guide therefore will be an good asset when you are dealing with Indian people.
 Business behaviours and methods, religious customs and the importance of family are all covered in the following sub-sections.

 Corporate Social Responsibility (CSR)